RenierM26/ha-ezviz/docs/channel99-migration.md

 ## Lifecycle

 Entities and 30-second polling do not wait for push registration.
-The SDK handles ordinary reconnects.
+The SDK handles ordinary registration retries and reconnects; there is no second HA retry loop.
 The integration checks fatal worker errors every 5 seconds;
 authentication/recovery errors request user reauthentication, while storage errors create a separate repair issue.
 Polling remains independent.